 Scott Merrill has lectured on the firm’s work at Yale, Notre Dame, Berkeley, and the Houston Fine Arts Museum; in New York at the Lotos Club and the University Club; at the Institute of Classical Architecture in New York and Chicago, and at AIA chapters throughout Florida.
 He has served on AIA juries for Pittsburgh, Washington, Austin, Mississippi, Arkansas, Florida, and for the National AIA awards.

-About sixty projects have been documented here on the firm’s web page.
+About eighty-five projects have been documented here on the firm’s web page.
 The work is at all scales, from houses to large urban design projects.
-Projects include a federal courthouse, churches, town halls, a university addition and master plan, an office campus, hotels, barns, mixed use blocks, gardens, plazas, courtyards, a high speed train station, clubs, and multifamily and single family housing.
+Projects, built and unbuilt, include a federal courthouse, churches, town halls, a university addition and master plan, an office campus, hotels, barns, fitness centers, memorial gardens, mixed-use blocks, gardens, plazas, courtyards, a high-speed train station, clubs, multifamily, rowhouses, and single-family housing.

-The projects, built and unbuilt, are all over the world- in New Zealand, St. Petersburg, Edinburgh, Abu Dhabi, London, Saudi Arabia; throughout the United States and Canada- Georgian Bay, New Brunswick, Jackson Hole, San Francisco, Louisiana, Dallas, Nantucket, Vermont, the Berkshires, South Carolina; and throughout Florida and the Caribbean.
+The projects are all over the world – in New Zealand, St. Petersburg, Edinburgh, Abu Dhabi, London, Saudi Arabia, Nauru, the Turks and Caicos, St. Kitts, the Caymans, Panama; throughout the United States and Canada – Georgian Bay, New Brunswick, Jackson Hole, San Francisco, Louisiana, Dallas, Nantucket, Vermont, the Berkshires, New Hampshire, Georgia, Indiana, South Carolina; and throughout Florida.

 Sites range from undistinguished flat coastal plains where beautiful landscapes have to be formed; to Audubon easements and historic estates where beautiful landscapes have to be maintained; from the desert to the tropics; from historic districts, to central business districts; college campuses, ocean fronts, coastal dunes and marshes, bayous, marinas, small islands, archipelagos, and mountainsides.
 Most of the firm’s work is done in hurricane wind zones.

-For twenty-five years the firm’s principle interest has been the development of building types and site planning that use land more efficiently and intensely.
+For over thirty years, the firm’s principal interest has been the development of building types and site planning that use land more efficiently and intensely.
 The larger work merges architecture, landscape, and urban design.
 In designing multi-building projects there is a consistent emphasis on designing the project perimeter to make good city blocks, on designing the edge to create attractive points at which to enter the block, and on designing the block interiors to add appeal to less valuable exposures.

 A principal aim is to create buildings and spaces that make movement through the blocks interesting and enjoyable, and integrated with larger existing patterns of circulation.
 Because there are always too few public buildings, private buildings are used to enhance public spaces and to perform public functions.

 Scott Merrill did drawings for the Historic American Buildings Survey (HABS) and did numerous small additions while working in Washington, DC.
-The firm did a master plan for a Berkshires Great Estate, and houses in historic districts like Telluride and Highland Park and is currently working in Nantucket..
-The house at the Shelburne Farms Estate in Vermont had more to do with maintaining the integrity of the existing historic landscape; the house on Buzzard’s Bay with respecting an adjoining Audubon easement.
+The firm did a master plan for a Berkshires Great Estate, and houses in historic districts like Telluride, Highland Park and Nantucket.
+The house at Shelburne Farms in Vermont had more to do with maintaining the integrity of the existing historic landscape; the house on Buzzard’s Bay with respecting an adjoining Audubon easement.